slep2-0/WindowsRootkit/README.md

 # Windows Rootkit - By slep2.0

+# NOTE: THIS WILL NOT WORK IN WINDOWS 11 VERSION 24H2 AND ABOVE, AS MICROSOFT CHANGED PROCESS STRUCTURE, AND SO OFFSETS HAVE CHANGED, PLAYING THIS ON WINDOWS 11 24H2 WILL CAUSE A BSOD OF PAGEFAULT_IN_NONPAGED_AREA

+**sorry for screaming at yall :)**

 This is my most advanced project to date, this is a Kernel-Mode Rootkit, currently it has 2 features (as it is day 1 of coding it).

 **REQUIRES WINDOWS DRIVER KIT TO BUILD**